abcdesktopio/docs/opsdocs/docs/advanced/4.4/applications/simplestapplicationchromium.md

 This image is based on Debian and installs the `chromium` package.
 The default command is set to `/usr/bin/chromium` via the `CMD` instruction.

-* `oc.keyword` label defines keyworks for the search engine
+* `oc.keyword` label defines the search keywords used by the application catalog
-* `oc.cat` label defines category of the application
+* `oc.cat` label defines the category of the application
-* `oc.desktopfile` label defines the name of the `.desktop` file chromium-browser.desktop` in `/usr/share/applications` directory
+* `oc.desktopfile` label specifies the name of the `.desktop` file (`chromium-browser.desktop`) located in the `/usr/share/applications` directory
 * `oc.launch` label is the name of the X11 window's `WM_CLASS`.
 The value is `chromium.Chromium`
-* `oc.icon` is the name of the icon file
+* `oc.icon` is the filename of the application icon
-* `oc.icondata` is a base64 encoded content of the chromium.svg
+* `oc.icondata` is the base64-encoded content of the `chromium.svg` icon file
-* `oc.displayname` defines the string to display the name of the application
+* `oc.displayname` defines the human-readable display name of the application
-* `oc.mimetype` defines the MimeType support by this application
+* `oc.mimetype` defines the MIME types supported by this application
-* `oc.fileextensions` defines the file extension support by this application
+* `oc.fileextensions` defines the file extensions supported by this application
-* `oc.legacyfileextensions` defines the legacy file extension support by this application
+* `oc.legacyfileextensions` defines the legacy file extensions supported by this application for backward compatibility

 * Build the image for the chromium application